faudio/faudio/doc/Error handling.md

 *Optional values* simply means that a function returns null instead of an ordinary value.
 They are used for simple cases where no additional information about the condition is needed.
-Examples of functions returning optional values are ref doremir_list_index and @ref doremir_priority_queue_peek.
+Examples of functions returning optional values are ref fae_list_index and @ref fae_priority_queue_peek.

 ## Error values {#id24834}

 *Error values* are used in cases where the system has access to information about the error.
 Error values depend on the interface mechanism: any value can be passed to
-@ref doremir_check, which returns true if and only if the value is an error.
+@ref fae_check, which returns true if and only if the value is an error.

-Functions returning errors must have their return value passed to @ref doremir_check before the value is used by another function.
-If an error has occurred, check will return true and the other methods of the @ref doremir_error_t interface can be used to obtain more information about the condition, otherwise the value can be used normally.
+Functions returning errors must have their return value passed to @ref fae_check before the value is used by another function.
+If an error has occurred, check will return true and the other methods of the @ref fae_error_t interface can be used to obtain more information about the condition, otherwise the value can be used normally.
 Note that values returned from construction and copy functions must be destroyed whether an error has occured or not.